Kung Fu Sock

-Kung Fu Wa! (known as Kung Fu Sock in the United Kingdom and Ireland; 天真与功夫袜 (Tiān Zhēn Yǔ Gōng Fū Wà)) is a Chinese animated children's television series produced by UYoung Media and Tencent Penguin Pictures.
+Kung Fu Wa! (known as Kung Fu Sock in the English Dub; 天真与功夫袜 (Tiān Zhēn Yǔ Gōng Fū Wà)) is a Chinese animated children's television series produced by UYoung Media and Tencent Penguin Pictures.
 The series follows a young girl who is bestowed with superpowers through the aid of a martial arts master turned into an anthropomorphic sock.

 The first season premiered on 3 August 2021 on Tencent Video in China, and on 25 July 2022 on Pop in the United Kingdom, as part of Pop's Silly Selfie Summer.
+On August 31, 2022, the series was renewed for a second and final season.

-Plot
+Synopsis

 Eight-year-old Tee Zeng finds an unusual sock that is actually a Kung Fu master named Kung Fu Wa from another world.
 Wearing the sock transforms Tee Zeng into super heroine Kung Fu Girl.
 She and Kung Fu Wa must complete missions and protect their home, Starry Island.